agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-01-rosetta-stones-and-mazes-the-premise.md

 ## Outline

-By the end of the article the reader will
+By the end of this article readers will

 - [know what "Rosetta Stone" means in the context of programming](#rosetta-stone-programs).
 - [understand how a word counting program meets the needs of a "Rosetta Stone" program](#word-counting).